The Anti-Logic Primer™

 i.
 Those thousands of people invariably criss-cross past each other in the most unpredictable, random, unplanned way imaginable.

 ii.
-Notwithstanding number i. above, they all make it to their seats on-time, to their precisely assigned seat, and no less with a $10 hot dog in hand.
+Notwithstanding number i. above, they all make it to their seats on-time, and to their precisely assigned seat, no less with a $10 $15 $20 hot dog in hand.

-So there can be sensible patterns to seemingly chaotic systems.
-But sometimes, such as in a leaderless environment, or in a new situation without a process to follow, the need to act gives way to strange results.
-A flexible, challenge-a-day Skunkworks environment is one thing, but all tasks must have a goal, and a way to accomplish it.
+Out of apparent confusion can sensible and predictable patterns occur, even with seemingly chaotic systems.
+But sometimes, such as in a leaderless environment, or in a new situation without a process or precedent to follow, the need to act gives way to strange results.
+A flexible, challenging Skunkworks environment is one thing, where creativity and new requirements are the norm.
+But all tasks must have a goal, and a way to accomplish that goal.
 When everyone knows what the goal is, and has a reason to contribute, even apparent chaos can yield results.
 But take away that purpose, or how to accomplish it, and you might be left to the irrationality of a crowd.

 Return